Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jaguars stats and trends

-- The Jaguars have been underdogs by 12.5 points or more once this year and covered the spread.
+- Jacksonville has played 11 games, with four wins against the spread.

-- Jacksonville's games this season have hit the over on just two of 11 set point totals (18.2%).
+- The Jaguars have been underdogs by 13 points or more once this season and covered the spread.

-- In games that Jacksonville picks up over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.
+- Jacksonville's games this year have eclipsed the over/under only two times in 11 opportunities (18.2%).

-- The Jaguars have turned the ball over four more times (19 total) than the Rams have forced a turnover (15) this season.
+- When Jacksonville totals over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.

 Home and road insights

-- In five home games this year, Los Angeles has hit the over three times.
+- In five games at home this year, Los Angeles has hit the over three times.

-- Jacksonville is 0-4 overall, with two wins against the spread, in away games.
+- Jacksonville has two wins against the spread, and is 0-4 overall, in away games.

-- In four away games this year, Jacksonville has hit the over once.
+- This season, in four road games, Jacksonville has hit the over once.

 Powered by Data Skrive.